chrisvdm/redwoodjs-stripe/README.md

 Each object _must_ contain an `id`.
 This `id` corresponds to the StripePrice's `id` when using the generated StripeProductsCell.

-When checking out with both recurring and once-off items then `type` needs to be included in the object.
+If you're checking out with both recurring and once-off items, `type` needs to be included in the object.

 #### `clearCart()`